feldmangn/feldmangn/README.md

 - 👋 Hi, I’m @feldmangn
-- 👀 I’m interested in molecular dynamics and machine learning
+- 👀 I’m interested in
-- 🌱 I’m currently learning discretization and
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...